generalui/pivotaltracker/README.md

 # pivotal-tracker

-pivotal-tracker is a node.js wrapper for the PivotalTracker API (v5).
+pivotal-tracker is a node.js wrapper for the Pivotal Tracker API (v5).

 ## Installation